Discovering...

 If your country is not on this list, you will likely need to apply for a visa before traveling to Morocco.
 Contact your nearest Moroccan embassy or consulate for specific requirements.
 See the “How to Apply for a Morocco Visa” section below for the step-by-step process.

-If your country requires a visa for Morocco, follow these steps to apply.
+If your country requires a visa for Morocco, follow these steps.
 Start the process at least 4-6 weeks before your planned travel date.

 Decide whether you need a short-stay visa (up to 90 days), long-stay visa (over 90 days), work visa, or student visa.
 Each has different requirements and processing times.